 What made the Super Handy Hand and Nail Cream stand out was that it is geared to help repair both your hands and cuticles.
 If you’re like me and either gnaw at your nails from time to time, or pick at your nailbed – this healed my butchered hands right up.

 I loved how effective yet affordable this hand cream was, and if you live in or around Australia they even offer a men’s line called Bro-To.
 While the Go-To Hand and Nail Cream didn’t have the gun-smokey smell that their other line has, I was pretty fond of the scent.
 It’s light, subtle, and far from overwhelming.

-Dermatologist tested and well-worth the price — Oribe Cote d’Azur Nourishing Hand Crème is non-greasy, revitalizing, and full of healthy ingredients.
-With almond oil, shea butter, aloe, and glycerin — this hand cream provides nutrients and vitamins that relieve irritation and heal cracked skin.
+Dermatologist tested and well-worth the price Oribe Côte d’Azur Crème is non-greasy, revitalizing, and full of healthy ingredients.
+With almond oil, shea butter, aloe, and glycerin this hand cream provides nutrients and vitamins that relieve irritation and heal cracked skin.

-Out of all of the hand creams I tested, this one had the most mild scent in my opinion.
+Oribe’s product is a high contender for the best hand cream for men with the mildest scent.
 It’s the highest in price, but also has a good combination of many top ingredients that go into hand creams too.
 If you get the 3.4 ounce bottle you actually get a winding key that helps fold the bottle over as you use it so that none of it is wasted.

 Oribe is cruelty-free, which is always appreciated, and also does a great job at hand repair.
 This was another great knuckle-saver, but I also have a decent sized scar on my arm that gets dry that also benefited from the vitamins and aloe.

 Final Thoughts on the Products